H. W. Harkness

-Harvey Willson Harkness (May 25, 1821 – July 10, 1901) was an American mycologist and natural historian best known for his early descriptions of California fungal species.
+Harvey Willson Harkness (May 25, 1821 – July 10, 1901) was an American physician, educator, mycologist, and natural historian best known for his early descriptions of California fungal species.

-Born and raised in Massachusetts and trained as a physician, Harkness came to California during the Gold Rush in 1849.
+Early life

+Harkness's parents originated from Scotland and the family lived in Pelham, Massachusetts.
+He was their seventh child and the only one who survived into adulthood.
+He studied as a medical doctor at the Berkshire Medical College in Massachusetts, graduating in 1847.
+He left Massachusetts for California in 1849 and joined with a group of emigrants at Rock Island, Illinois to travel there.
+Harkness relocated to California not only to seek his fortune during the Gold Rush, but also because he believed California would have a healthier climate than Massachusetts.
+He arrived in California in October 1849.

 He first set up a medical practice in the mining camp at Bidwell's Bar but moved to Sacramento in 1851.
 He rose to prominence as physician, educator, real estate developer, and newspaper editor in Sacramento, becoming part of the social circle of early California notables such as Leland Stanford, Charles Crocker, Collis Huntington, and Mark Hopkins.
 His active interest in school education led to his election as the first president of the Sacramento board of education in 1853.
+He married Amelia Griswold in 1854.
+She died within a year of the marriage.

 Harkness was a participant in the ceremony in May 1869 that marked the completion of the First transcontinental railroad, representing California and bearing the Golden Spike that was driven in by Leland Stanford marking the completion of the railroad.
+In November 1869, he was a guest at the opening of the Suez Canal in Egypt.